Peoria Bee Removal

 Most people have some sort of storage shed or unit on their property.
 These sheds can become the perfect home for honey bees to establish themselves and start a beehive.
 Quickly becoming a danger to anyone or anything that may make the bees defensive.

 Bees love to make beehives under these sheds and can multiply at an astounding rate once they've become established.
 Also, bees can go unnoticed for greater periods of time underneath a shed since they might not be used for long periods of time.
-These situations can quickly become dangerous and have lead to numerous bee attacks in the Peoria area.
+These situations can quickly become dangerous and have led to numerous bee attacks in the Peoria area.

 There is no easy solution to getting bees out from under a shed and in most cases are Africanized bee colonies.
 In most cases, the bees will have to be treated and the floor cut up so the honeycomb can be removed.
 We always recommend removing the honeycomb to prevent rotting and becoming a target for ants, mice, rats, roaches, and other pests.
 Also, it will attract other bees to the shed possibly making a home somewhere else.

 We offer hassle-free bee removal from under sheds as well as other storage units in Peoria AZ.
-Phoenix Bee Removal will take care of everything from start to finish to ensure the bees under your shed get taking care of adequately safely.
+Phoenix Bee Removal will take care of everything from start to finish to ensure the bees under your shed get taken care of adequately and safely.
 We will repair any cuts made in the flooring and seal any entry points to keep any future beehives from becoming established.

 - Bees inside valve box or water meter box Peoria AZ